 Your next big catch is just a cast away

-Whether you're a fly-fisher or a spin angler, a serious trout chaser or a novice who gets out once or twice a year, the world-class waters of the Adirondacks hold fish that are just waiting for you.
+When winter rolls around and the lakes freeze over, the world-class waters of the Adirondacks hold fish that are waiting for you just below the surface!
 Here, extraordinary trout whisperers mix with beginners - this is a place where everyone feels at home on the water.
 Success is a relative term, but most anglers come off the water not just with a fish but with an exceptional experience too.
 This is a peaceful place where great fishing and the sublime scenery collide to create a truly wonderful experience.

 It's all about that trout